IRS Mileage Deduction Calculator

 Frequently Asked Questions

-What is the IRS standard mileage rate for business in 2025?
+What are the 2026 IRS standard mileage rates?

 Can I deduct medical mileage?

-Yes, you can deduct medical mileage.
-For 2024, the IRS medical mileage rate was $0.21 per mile.
-These miles must be for obtaining medical care that is deductible as a medical expense, such as travel to doctor's appointments, hospitals, or pharmacies, and must exceed a certain percentage of your Adjusted Gross Income (AGI).
+Yes, you can deduct medical mileage at $0.205 per mile in 2026.
+These miles must be for obtaining medical care that qualifies as a deductible medical expense, such as travel to doctor's appointments, hospitals, or pharmacies.
+Medical expenses must exceed 7.5% of your Adjusted Gross Income (AGI) to be deductible.

 What is the mileage deduction for charity?

-The mileage deduction for charity is typically the lowest of the IRS standard rates.
-For 2024, it was $0.14 per mile.
-This rate applies to miles driven in service of a qualified charitable organization, such as transporting goods for a food bank or driving volunteers to an event, and it is not subject to the AGI threshold for medical expenses.
+The charity mileage rate is $0.14 per mile in 2026, which is set by statute (not the annual IRS study).
+This rate applies to miles driven in service of a qualified charitable organization, such as transporting goods for a food bank or driving volunteers to an event.

 How does my marginal tax rate affect my mileage deduction?

-Your marginal tax rate directly impacts the estimated tax savings from your mileage deduction.
-The deduction itself reduces your taxable income, and your tax savings are calculated by multiplying the deduction amount by your marginal tax rate.
-For example, a $3,000 deduction at a 22% marginal rate results in $660 in tax savings.
+Your marginal tax rate directly impacts your estimated tax savings.
+The deduction reduces your taxable income, and your savings equal the deduction multiplied by your marginal rate.
+For example, a $3,625 business deduction at a 22% rate saves $797.50 in federal taxes, reducing your effective driving cost from $0.725 to $0.566 per mile.